Marcello-Sega/pytim/README.md

 # Disclaimer

-Pytim is in **alpha-stage** right now and not all modules have undergone systematic testing, use at your own risk :) In this period, commits with major fixes or introduction of major features will follow relatively frequently, so keep an eye on it if you are interested in using the code.
+Pytim is in **beta-stage** right now and while a systematic testing system has been set up, this has not yet total coverage.
+The interface has almost converged to its final form, but changes could still be introduced.
+In the next period we will roll out more examples and, still, some new features.

 If you try this software out and have some suggestions, remarks, or bugfixes, feel free to comment here on github and/or make a pull request.

-In addition, while at this stage, please note that the interface might change noticeably between commits.

 # What is Pytim?

-[Pytim](https://marcello-sega.github.io/pytim/) is a cross-platform python implementation of the ITIM and GITIM algorithm for the analysis of fluid interfaces.
+[Pytim](https://marcello-sega.github.io/pytim/) is a cross-platform python implementation of several methods for the detection of fluid interfaces in molecular simulations.
+So far the following methods have been implemented:

+* ITIM
+* GITIM
+* Willard Chandler
+* Chacon Tarazona
+* DBSCAN filtering

 Pytim relies on the [MDAnalysis](http://www.mdanalysis.org/) package for reading/writing trajectories, and work therefore seamlessly for a number of popular trajectory formats, including: